int128/gradle-ssh-plugin/README.md

 ### Dockerized

-The tool is available on Docker Hub.
+Groovy SSH is available on Docker Hub.
 Run a container as follows:

 ```sh
 docker run --rm int128/groovy-ssh